alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/1-the-git-object-store.md

 a37f3f668f09c61b7c12e857328f587c311e5d1d
 ```

-this is our first *plumbing* command
+This is our first example of a plumbing command.
-hash-object saves an object to the git db
-SHA1 hash
+The [hash-object command][hashobj] takes a path to a file, reads its contents, and saves the contents of the file to the Git object store.
+It's returned a hex string -- the ID of the object it's just created.

-if we look in .git/objects, we see it's created:
+If we look in `.git/objects`, we can see something with the same name:

 ```console
 $ find .git/objects -type f
 .git/objects/a3/7f3f668f09c61b7c12e857328f587c311e5d1d
 ```

-look -- it's the hash we just got back!

-(two char prefix to avoid too many files in same dir)
+We've created our first object!

-this is a binary file that holds the text we just saved
+This object is a binary file that holds the text we just saved.

-"content-addressable filesystem"
-imagine it like a python dictionary
+(You'll see the first two characters create a directory.
+A typical repo has thousands of objects, so Git breaks up `objects` into subdirectories to avoid any one directory becoming too large.)

-git has chosen the name of that binary file based on the contents of our original text file
+The object ID is chosen based on the contents of the object -- specifically, prepend a short header to our file, and take the SHA1 hash.
+This is how Git stores all of its objects -- the content of an object determines its ID.
+The technical term for this is a *content-addressable filesystem*.

-if we save the file a second time, because the contents haven't changed, nothing happens:
+This means that if we try to write the file a second time, because the contents haven't changed, nothing changes:

 ```console
 $ git hash-object -w animals.txt